 Superabsorbent Polymer (SAP)

-Superabsorbent Polymers (SAP) are a group of hydrophilic materials capable of absorbing and retaining a significant amount of water in their structure (Zohuriaan-Mehr et al., 2008).
-These polymers consist of a three-dimensional network of flexible polymer chains with loosely arranged cross-links, and they contain dissociated ionic functional groups (Ahmed, 2015).
+SAP are a group of hydrophilic materials capable of absorbing and retaining a significant amount of water in their structure (Zohuriaan-Mehr et al., 2008).
+These polymers are composed of flexible polymer chains forming a three-dimensional network with loosely arranged cross-links, and bearing dissociated ionic functional groups (Ahmed, 2015).
 The ability of hydrogels to absorb water is due to the hydrophilic groups attached to the polymeric backbone, while the gel's dissolution is prevented by the addition of a cross-linker.

-The genesis of superabsorbent polymers (SAPs) in agriculture can be traced back to the United States Department of Agriculture (USDA), which developed the first SAP in 1980.
-This innovation, marketed under the trademark of Super Slurper, marked a pivotal moment in the application of polymer technology to address agricultural challenges.
-The creation of Super Slurper paved the way for subsequent research and development efforts aimed at refining SAPs for diverse agricultural applications.
-The development of Super Slurper set the stage for follow-up research and development aimed at furthering SAPs to suit various applications in agriculture.
-The evolution of SAPs began with the development of fiber-based water-absorbing materials in the 1960s.
-Global SAP production had risen substantially by 2015 (Chen et al., 2021), a testament to their increasing significance in numerous sectors.
-This rise in production highlighted the increasing appreciation of SAPs as multifunctional materials applied in fields wider than agriculture, such as hygiene products, medical equipment, and industrial purposes.
-Additional improvements in SAP technology resulted in the creation of polycondensate-type SAPs in 2017 and cross-linked acrylic homopolymers in 2018.
-These developments improved their water retention and absorption properties, making them more effective and efficient for use in agriculture.
-The ongoing improvement of SAPs reflects the continued efforts to enhance their performance and broaden their potential uses in solving global issues involving water management and agricultural sustainability
+The genesis of SAPs in agriculture can be traced back to the United States Department of Agriculture (USDA), which developed the first SAP in 1980.
+This innovation, marketed under the trademark of “Super Slurper”, marked a pivotal moment in applying polymer technology to agricultural challenges, which further inspires further research into SAPs application in farming. although SAPs gained widespread attention in the 1980s, their evolution began earlier with the development of fiber-based water-absorbing materials in the 1960s.
+By 2015, global SAP production had grown substantially (Chen et al., 2021), highlighting their expending usage not only in agriculture by also in hygiene products, medical equipments, and industrial applications.
+The continued advancement of SAPs has led to the development of polycondensate-type SAPs in 2017 and cross-linked acrylic homopolymers in 2018.
+These innovations enhanced SAPs’ water retention and absorption capacity, making them more effective and efficient for use in agricultural use.
+The ongoing improvement of SAPs reflects the continued efforts to advance water management and promote agricultural sustainability.

-Structure and mechanism of Superabsorbent polymer
+Structure and mechanism of SAPs

-The structure consists of hydrophilic polymer chains with functional groups that have a strong attraction to water.
-These chains are linked together by cross-linking units, and the type and quantity of cross-linkers used in the gel influence its overall absorption and swelling ability.
-The negative charges, primarily from carboxyl ions, repel each other, causing the chains to expand.
-Positive ions, like sodium or potassium, help balance the negative charge.
+SAPs’ structure consists of hydrophilic polymer chains containing functional groups with strong affinity for water.
+These chains are interconnected via cross-linking units, and both the type and concentration of cross-linkers significantly influence the gel’s overall absorption and swelling capcity.
+The polymer network typically contains negatively charged functional groups, primarily carboxylate ions (–COO-), which repel one another and induce expansion of the polymer chains.
+The positively charged ions, such as sodium (Na+) or potassium (K+), help maintain electrostatic balance within the network.

-The absorption mechanism of Superabsorbent Polymers (SAPs) is driven by osmotic pressure, and their distinctive properties are largely due to their high hydrophilicity, which arises from the presence of hydrophilic groups and a well-cross-linked structure (Zohuriaan et al., 2009).
+The absorption mechanism of SAPs is driven by osmotic pressure, and their distinctive properties arise from their high hydrophilicity and the presence of hydrophilic groups and a well-cross-linked structure (Zohuriaan et al., 2009).

-In SAPs, the polymer backbone is naturally hydrophilic because of the water-attracting carboxylic acid groups (-COOH).
-When these polymers come into contact with water, various interactions, such as hydration and hydrogen bonding, occur.
-Hydration happens as polar water molecules are drawn to the ionized groups on the polymer, such as -COO⁻ and Na⁺ or K⁺ ions.
+The polymer backbone is hydrophilic due to the presence of water-attracting carboxylic acid groups (-COOH).
+When these polymers come into contact with water, a range of interactions, such as hydration and hydrogen bonding, occur between water molecules and polymer chains?.
+Hydration results from the attraction of polar water molecules to ionized groups, including -COO⁻ and their associated cations, Na⁺ or K⁺ ions, while hydrogen bonding increases the water retention.
 These interactions, combined with hydrogen bonding between the polymer and water molecules, increase the system's entropy, making the polymer dissolve in water.
-To prevent complete solubility, cross-linking is introduced.
+Therefore to prevent complete dissolution of the polymer in water, cross-linking is introduced to restrict polymer chain mobility?
+To prevent deformation?
+To increase SAPs’ durability?